Mooting

 Senior Mooting Competition

 Offered to all students in their third year and above, including transfer students and JD students.
+This competition is judged by industry professionals, making it a unique experience to get advice from most qualified people.

 For more information, feel free to contact senior.mooting@unswlawsoc.org.